valentine-alia/valentine-alia.github.io/_pages/projects.md

 TTRPGs:

-I am (early) in the process of designing a TTRPG called [Renegade 276T](https://1drv.ms/w/s!AjN7UcFsRgjt9069Hh_ez10gdrbD?e=T7yLlA).
+I am in the process of making a TTRPG called Renegade.
+It is all about being on the run in a rich sci-fi world.
+Feel free to message me for the pdf!

 Music:

-I am a passable bassist and less-passible guitarist.
+I am a pretty good bassist and a not so good guitarist.
 Some of my older music can be found on my bandcamp here: [https://valentine-alia.bandcamp.com/](https://valentine-alia.bandcamp.com/).
 Eventually I will get around to releasing new music.